sretundijr/postfix-calculator/README.md

 Currently supports *, +, -, /, (, ),

-Next step is to add support for exponents using ^
+Next step for infix to postfix is to add support for exponents using ^

+next step for project is to add error handling and a test framework